The class of 2025 is not finding jobs. Some blame AI

 The World Economic Forum estimates AI will generate 170 million jobs.
 However, the growth is expected to be offset by the displacement of roughly 92 million jobs, resulting in a net growth of 78 million jobs.

-Jesse Zmick, 34, is set to graduate with a master’s degree in cybersecurity this summer from the University of Virginia.
+Jesse Zmick, 34, is set to graduate with a master’s degree in cybersecurity this summer from Old Dominion University.
 In his case, he said he’s more concerned about the current job market than emerging technology.

-He currently works on the university’s systems administration and cybersecurity team but is learning how to navigate AI models to be more competitive in future roles.
+He currently works on the University of Virginia’s systems administration and cybersecurity team but is learning how to navigate AI models to be more competitive in future roles.

 He’s noticed his peers are having a tough time in their job hunts due to economic conditions and a percentage of entry-level roles becoming automated.